Women’s

 The 2019 Yemaya can be found here.

-The Women’s Officer liaises with organisations such as Women’s Legal Services NSW to promote volunteering opportunities in relation to the provision of legal services and support for women across NSW.
+The Women’s Officer liaises with organisations such as Women’s Legal Services NSW and other community legal centres to promote volunteering opportunities in relation to the provision of legal services and support for women across NSW.
 Any available positions will be advertised by the Women’s Officer.

 Women's support services